-Comanchero vice president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars
+Comancheros vice-president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars

 "Another Comanchero chapter opened up.
 We growing stronger and stronger."

-The display was a powerful statement - to the police and other gangs in New Zealand - which came a week after the ex-president of the Comancheros, Mahmoud "Mick" Hawi, was fatally gunned down in a Sydney gym car-park.
+The display was a powerful statement - to the police and other gangs in New Zealand - which came a week after the ex-president of the Comancheros, Mahmoud "Mick" Hawi, was fatally gunned down in a Sydney gym car park.

-A New Zealand chapter was "inevitable" following the deportation of 14 Comanchero, Williams told the Herald on Sunday at the time.
+A New Zealand chapter was "inevitable" following the deportation of 14 Comancheros, Williams told the Herald on Sunday at the time.

 They were among the "501" deportees - so nicknamed because of the "character grounds" section of the immigration law used to remove them from Australia.